 On the sixth day, the teacher uses the second checklist—the Teacher Writing Skills Checklist—to give students feedback.
 The teacher will also edit using the same editing symbols and terms that are in the student workbook.
 (The student has a day off while their work is edited.)
 On the seventh day, students write their final version based on the feedback from their teacher.
 On the eighth day, the teacher evaluates the final draft using the third checklist, the Composition Evaluation.
 This form shows points awarded under the headings of content, style, mechanics, and general.
 There is also room on the page for written comments.

-Older students using WriteShop should have a grammar handbook for reference.
+The authors recommended that students using WriteShop I and II have a grammar handbook for reference.

 The program works well for parents working with one or more of their own children, but it also works well for a group class.
 Either way, it requires quite a bit of teaching time.
-Direct instruction time is required primarily on the first two or three days of a lesson.
-Then the teacher will need to spend time evaluating the first draft and the final copy during the second week.
-Teachers also need to give the dictation exercises to students on one day each week.
 Some lesson preparation time will be required if you need visual aids or other resources, but the lesson plans themselves are easy to follow.

-Overall, WriteShop is one of the best resources I've seen for group classes and for parents who need help teaching writing.
+Overall, WriteShop I and II is one of the best resources I've seen for group classes and for parents who need help teaching writing.

 For students in grades K through 6, see my review of WriteShop Primary and WriteShop Junior.